 Veritas will cover your accommodations and will reimburse your flight.
 Conference meals will be provided at the conference venue.

 Yes.
 Particularly sensitive to scholars’ family needs during summer, we provide financial assistance to offset the cost of family member attendance on a limited basis for accepted applicants.
+Family members are warmly invited to attend the Scholar & Family Dinners on Tuesday and Wednesday night with their scholar attendee.

 We plan to use Goldener Hirsch’s various outdoor meeting spaces throughout the Summit, including for breakout sessions, receptions, and some meals.
 Plenary sessions will be held within the Goldener Hirsch ballroom.